(Disclosure: Some of the links below may be affiliate links)

 There are several kinds of mortgages in Switzerland.

 The first kind of mortgage is the fixed-rate mortgage.
 This kind is the simplest.
 You fix the interest rate for a specific number of years.
 For instance, you could get a 1.2% fixed-rate mortgage for 20 years.
-It means that during these 20 years, you will pay 1.2% interest on your debt every year.
+It means that during these 20 years, you will pay 1.2% interest on your debt yearly.

 The second kind of mortgage is the LIBOR mortgage.
 This kind of mortgage follows the LIBOR reference interest rate.
-It has a short duration (one to five years) and a frequency of change (from one month to 12 months).
+It has a short duration (one to five years) and a change frequency (from one month to 12 months).
 If you have a frequency of one month, your interest rate will be adapted to the LIBOR rate every month.

 The third kind of mortgage is the variable mortgage.
 Compared to the other kinds of loans, it has no duration.
 And the interest rate is also variable.
 However, the rates are significantly higher on this kind of loan.
-Since the rates have become lower these last years, this kind of mortgage has been less and popular.
+Since the rates have become lower these last years, this mortgage has become less popular.
 It makes little sense to use this kind of mortgage these days.

 Which mortgage you should choose depends on your capacity to handle changes in rates.
 If you have a strong ability to handle risk, you should take a short-term mortgage or a LIBOR one.
-If you do not have a large capacity to changes in interest rates, you should try to use a longer-term mortgage.
+If you do not have a large capacity for changes in interest rates, you should try to use a longer-term mortgage.

 You should also know that you can combine several kinds of mortgages.
 You could get a 5-year mortgage combined with a 10-year mortgage.
 If you do so, you should ensure that your loans will get renewed simultaneously.

 For instance, you do not want to take a 4-year loan with a 7-year loan.
 You will never be able to change banks or cancel your contracts.
 A 2-year with a 4-year should be fine as well as a 5-year with a 10-year.
 But avoid a 3-year with a 5-year.